 I was exhausted.
 Emotionally Spent.
 I needed an escape.
 The outdoors.
 Fresh air.
 So when I was invited to Triple Creek Ranch, an adult-only, all-inclusive resort hidden in a sea of pine, I knew it was fate.

 I learned I’d attend a real Spring cattle branding, ride horseback, commune with nature, and try sapphire panning (Never heard of it?
 Me neither).
-Nothing about my trip would resemble my usual New York City day-to-day and that’s exactly what I wanted.
+Nothing about my trip would resemble my usual day-to-day (makes sense New York City vs a luxury dude ranch, definitely not the same) and that’s exactly what I wanted.

-A member of Relais and Château, Triple Creek sits in the heart of Montana’s Bitterroot Mountain Range in Darby, an hour and a half drive from Missoula.
+A member of Relais and Château, Triple Creek sits in the heart of the Bitterroot Mountain Range in Darby, Montana an hour and a half drive from Missoula.

 I arrived in late afternoon, climbing a long winding road that links the private cabins and guest houses to the main lodge and the rest of the property.
 A herd of wild elk grazing in a field greeted me.
 I took it as a good sign.
 Only a few hours into my adventure and I was discovering wildlife I’d never seen before.